Summer Programs FAQ

 Consult with your home institution regarding transfer of CED Summer Programs coursework.
 Be prepared to provide course descriptions, syllabi, transcripts, and other course information as required by your home institution.

-Please refer to this page to learn more about units of credits and how to convert them to the quarter system.
+Please refer to the UC Berkeley Summer Sessions website to learn more about units of credits and how to convert them to the quarter system.

 How to Prepare